CampAsAChamp/LetsSplitWindowsGuide/README.md

 - [**Building** your keymap and keyboard firmware](https://github.com/CampAsAChamp/LetsSplitWindowsGuide/blob/master/Building%20Firmware.md)
 - [**Flashing** your Let's Split with your created firmware](https://github.com/CampAsAChamp/LetsSplitWindowsGuide/blob/master/Flashing%20Firmware.md)

-## Feel free to contact me at any time on reddit /u/CampAsAChamp if you are having trouble or have any questions.

 -----

 ### Helpful references